The second paper of Transgenerational epigenetic inheritance week was a 2017 German/Israeli review focused on:

 - Design human studies to test what’s known from transgenerational epigenetic inheritance animal studies that will include documenting the subjects’ detailed histories with sufficient biometric samples and data obtained from their lineage.

 - Induce pregnant subjects to at least temporarily avoid what’s harmful for them and/or the offspring, in favor of what’s beneficial.

 - Document the subjects’ actions with history and samples.

 I acknowledge that economic incentives may not be enough to get people to participate.
-I’m familiar with a juvenile sickle-cell study that didn’t get enough subjects despite offering free transportation and hundreds of dollars per visit.
+I’m familiar with a juvenile sickle-cell study that didn’t get enough subjects despite offering free transportation and hundreds of dollars to the caregivers per visit.
 The main problem seemed to be that the additional income would be reported and threaten the caregivers’ welfare benefits.

 Stop whining that your jobs are difficult, researchers.
 Society doesn’t owe you a job.
 EARN IT – get yourself and the people in your organization motivated to advance science!